redewiedergabe/corpus/resources/docs/indirect-corpus.md

 ## Statistics

-A list of all texts including author, title and year of publicationcan be found [here](/resources/docs/metadata_indirect.xlsx).
+A list of all texts including author, title, year of publicationcan and information on fictionality be found [here](/resources/docs/metadata_indirect.xlsx).